 Try home remedies

-Complementary remedies always go hand in hand with conventional medicines.
+Complementary remedies always go hand in hand with lipid-lowering medicines.
 Some of the common home remedies involve;

 Research showed a total cholesterol reduction by using cinnamon.
-Cinnamaldehyde which is a key component of cinnamon plays the role to reduce cholesterol levels.
+Cinnamaldehyde which is a key component of cinnamon, plays the role of reducing cholesterol levels.

-Cinnamon can be consumed as cinnamon tea, and cinnamon powder in beverages, desserts, and savory.
+Cinnamon can be consumed as cinnamon tea and powder in beverages, desserts, and savory.

 - Other home remedies involve condiments like;

 However, a little research proves the role of these remedies in lowering your cholesterol levels, and more evidence-based research is needed to support the argument.

 Smoking is always associated with heart disease, as smoking increases bad cholesterol levels in your blood and reduces good cholesterol (HDL).
 Data shows higher levels of cholesterol in smokers.

 - Smoking increases LDL levels in your blood which clog the arteries.